Weining Lu, MD

 The primary research interests in Dr. Lu’s laboratory focus on three scientific areas: 1.
 Molecular genetics of renal tract development and birth defects in the kidney and urinary tract; 2.
-Biological functions and disease mechanisms of the renal tract birth defect genes and their roles after birth in common kidney diseases; 3.
+Biological functions and disease mechanisms of the renal tract birth defect genes and their roles after birth in common kidney disease; 3.
 SLIT-ROBO signaling in kidney development and disease.

-Current research activities in Dr. Lu’s lab include (1) Role of SLIT2-ROBO2 signaling in kidney and urinary tract development, CAKUT, MCDK, VUR, podocyte biology and injury, and chronic kidney disease; (2) Discovery of novel causative and susceptibility genes for renal tract birth defects in children with chronic kidney disease and related disease mechanisms; (3) Development of novel therapeutics for patients with chronic kidney disease.
-Dr. Lu’s research program is supported by grants from the National Institute of Health (NIH), March of Dimes Foundation, Centers for Therapeutic Innovation, and Massachusetts Life Sciences Center.
+Current research activities in Dr. Lu’s lab include (1) Role of SLIT2-ROBO2 signaling in renal tract development and disease, podocyte biology and injury; (2) Discovery of novel causative and susceptibility genes (e.g. ROBO2, ZEB2) for renal tract birth defects in children with chronic kidney disease; (3) Identify novel drug targets and therapeutics for patients with chronic kidney disease.
+Dr. Lu’s research program is supported by grants from the National Institute of Health (NIH), March of Dimes Foundation, Pfizer Centers for Therapeutic Innovation, and Massachusetts Life Sciences Center.

 (1).
 Lu W, Bush KT, Nigam SK.
 Regulation of ureteric bud outgrowth and the consequences of disrupted development.
 In Kidney Development, Disease, Repair and Regeneration (ed.
 Little MH), Pages 209-227 (Elsevier, 2016) (http://www.sciencedirect.com/science/article/pii/B9780128001028000187)